My aim is to apply effective teaching techniques such as active learning to support students to learn effectively.

 Durodola J.F, Ramachandra S, Gerguri S and Fellows N A ‘Artificial Neural Network for Random Loading Fatigue Analysis Including the Effect of Mean Stress’ International Journal of Fatigue( Accepted)

-Superprof can also suggest mechanical engineering lessons to help you.
+Superprof can also suggest engineering lessons to help you.

 Learning isn't a problem, technology lessons for all!

-Taking industrial design lessons has never been easier: you're going to learn new skills.
+Taking automation lessons has never been easier: you're going to learn new skills.

 |at his home||at your home||By webcam|